‘Austerity never ended’: Durham students react to university tuition fee increases

 Sector leaders say income from tuition fees has failed to keep pace with rising costs, while a decline in international student numbers – who typically pay higher fees – has further strained budgets.

 If you are a second or first year student, this decision will impact you.
-While no exact figures have been given next year, the BBC suggests that it could be around £400 more (based on the current rate).
+While no exact figures have been given for next year, the BBC suggests that it could be around £400 more (based on the current rate).

 Another student expressed concerns that we’re not going to “feel that difference at uni.”